anishjoni/VanHackathon/README.md

 6. **Area of Improvements:**
   - Collecting data of Candidates who were not selected for specific roles after applying for them would help make the training more accurate.

-  - Increasing the number of data points in the training dataset.
   - Creating categories/buckets for Candidate positions to reduce redundancies of position names